The Optimal Token Baseline: Variance Reduction for Long-Horizon LLM-RL: The Optimal Token Baseline

 \subsection{Logit-Gradient Proxy}

-Computing the square norm of the true parameter gradient $\|s_t\|^2$ for realized energy requires a backward pass per token, which is prohibitively expensive.
-To implement the OTB efficiently, we introduce the \textbf{Logit Gradient Norm} as a computable proxy to approximate the true parameter gradient norm.
+Computing the squared norm of the true parameter gradient, $\|s_t\|^2$, requires a separate backward pass for each generated token, which is computationally prohibitive for LLMs.
+To implement OTB efficiently, we introduce the \textbf{Logit Gradient Norm} as a computable proxy to approximate the full parameter gradient norm.
 We assume the norm of the update to the whole parameters $\theta$ is proportional to the norm of the update to the logits $z_t$ and provide the justification in~\cref{sec:just_proxy}.
-Thus, we define the gradient with respect to the logits $z_t$ as:
+Formally, the gradient of the log-likelihood with respect to the logits $z_t \in \mathbb{R}^{|\mathcal{V}|}$ is given by:

 where $\boldsymbol{\pi}_t \in \Delta^{|\mathcal{V}|}$ represent the probability distribution vector over the vocabulary $\mathcal{V}$, and $\mathbf{e}_{y_{t}}$ is the one-hot encoding of the token $y_t$ sampled at step $t$.
 Based on this, we propose the Logit-Gradient Proxy as the squared norm of $\delta_t$: